Preventing and combating aquatic invasive species in Lake Tahoe with the Washoe Tribe and the Tahoe Regional Planning Agency.

 Learn more about Bipartisan Infrastructure Law

 was signed in November 2021 and made a historic $17 million investment in the Lake Tahoe Basin.
-A total of $3.4 million in year one investments from FY22 and $3.1 million in year two investments from FY23 will support proven projects and expand collaborative efforts in Lake Tahoe.
+A total of $3.4 million in year one investments from FY22, $3.4 million in year two investments from FY23, and $3.4 million in year three investments in FY24 will support proven projects and expand collaborative efforts in Lake Tahoe.

-Located on Washoe ancestral lands, Lake Tahoe holds significant cultural importance for the Washoe Tribe and is part of the historic range of Lahontan cutthroat trout.
+Located on Washoe ancestral lands, Lake Tahoe holds significant cultural importance for The Washoe Tribe of Nevada and California and is part of the historic range of Lahontan cutthroat trout.
 To oversee restoration efforts in the Lake Tahoe watershed, the Washoe Environmental Protection Department was established in 1998 and has been a key partner in ongoing restoration work.

 The Lake Tahoe Basin faces ongoing threats from the introduction and spread of aquatic invasive species invasive species